 Pollen, mold, pets, or dust mites?
-If your eyes are watering and your nose is stopped up, you’re probably more interested in what will stop your symptoms than what’s causing them.
-Knowing that, though, can help you get lasting relief.
+If you have watery eyes and a stuffy nose, you’re probably more interested in what will stop your symptoms than what’s causing them.
+But when you know what’s to blame, you can find relief.

-If your allergies act up at certain times of the year, you may be allergic to pollen.
-In the spring, pollinating trees are usually to blame for allergies.
+If your achoos only come at certain times of the year, you may be allergic to pollen.
+In the spring, trees are usually responsible for allergies.
 In summer, grasses and weeds are the main culprits.
 In fall, it's weeds, especially ragweed.

-If your symptoms tend to last all year, you may be allergic to dust mites, pet dander, or mold.
+If your symptoms last all year, you may be allergic to dust mites, pet dander, or mold.
 Outdoors, mold usually peaks in late summer and early fall.
-But it can be around all year.
+But it can hang around all year.

-You can be allergic to several things.
+You can be allergic to more than one thing.
 You can also have seasonal and year-round allergies.
-It’s common for people who have allergies to be allergic to more than one thing that sets their sneezes off.
+Most people have more than one thing that sets their sneezes off.

-With allergies, your body sees the thing you’re allergic to as an "invader."
-It releases chemicals like histamine to fight the foreign substance.
+Your body sees the thing you’re allergic to as an invader.
+It sends out chemicals like histamine to fight off the foreign substance.

-Histamine is what causes your sinuses, nose, and mucus membranes to swell.
-You get congested, and your nose and eyes may itch and be watery.
+Histamine is what sets off your symptoms.
+You get congested, and your nose and eyes may itch and water.
 You probably sneeze a lot.

-How Do I Find Out What Causes My Allergies?
+How Do I Find Out What I'm Allergic To?

 She'll put tiny bits of things that might cause an allergic reaction (she’ll call them allergens) on your arm or back, and then scratch the surface of your skin.
 Any places that get red and itchy mean you have an allergy to that specific trigger.

-Rarely, your doctor may also do a blood test to check for allergies.
+It’s rare, but your doctor may also do a blood test to help diagnose you.

-If your parents have allergies, you're more likely to have them, too.
+If your parents have allergies, there's a higher chance you will, too.
 If you have asthma or eczema, you're more likely to get hay fever or year-round allergies.